Insights Accelerator

 6. Conducted usability testing with users and iterated designs based on feedback.

-"Some of the terminology is confusing.
-What does it actually do?" ➝ Renamed the tool "Insights Accelerator" and rewrote internal labels to reflect business value, not developer jargon.
+• "Some of the terminology is confusing.
+What are the benefits of each analysis?" ➝ Renamed the tool "Insights Accelerator" and rewrote internal labels to reflect business value, not developer jargon.

 Results